Brisbane German Week

-Brisbane’s German Honorary Consul Prof Michael Rosemann is a Professor for Innovation Systems and the Director of the Centre for Future Enterprise at Queensland University of Technology.
+Brisbane’s German Honorary Consul Prof Michael Rosemann is a Professor for Innovation Systems and the Director of the Centre for Future Enterprise at the Queensland University of Technology.
 From a young age, Michael was fascinated with bridges.
-In fact, his dream job was to become an engineer with a specialisation in designing and building bridges.
+In fact, his very first dream job was to become an engineer with a specialisation in designing and building bridges, a Brückenbauingenieur.

-He would have never thought, though, that he would one day be building bridges between between Australia and Germany as well as bridges between the various communities that make up our wonderful countries.
+He would have never thought, that he would one day be building bridges between Australia and Germany as well as bridges between the various communities that make up both our wonderful countries.
+(Image 2017 “Oktoberpole”)

-Just a month after his official welcome in June 2016, Prof Michael Rosemann proposed to his office located in the Gold Tower across from the beautiful Eagle Street Pier, the idea to create a German Week covering significant topics such as Science, Business, History and Culture… Within just eight weeks, an vague idea became reality.
+Just a month after his official welcome in June 2016, Prof Michael Rosemann proposed to the office located in the Gold Tower across from the beautiful Eagle Street Pier, the idea to create a German Week covering significant topics such as Science, Business, History and Culture… Within just eight weeks, a vague idea became reality.
 A new multicultural event was born on 2 October 2016: Brisbane German Week #1.
-Since then, and over the last five years, Brisbane German Week has become an integral part of Brisbane’s event calendar.
+Since then, and over the last seven years, Brisbane German Week has become an integral part of Brisbane’s event calendar.
 In fact, in many cases the event has scaled up far beyond Queensland.
-For example, in 2020 we will feature a true national Science and Innovation Day and have another Australia-wide german language competition.
-And finally, we might not be able to host our traditional and much loved concert on the German Day of Unity again this year, but rest assured, that this day will be recognised in appropriate ways again.
+For example, in 2019 the language competition became an Australia-wide event (and has been since) and in 2020 we hosted a true national Science and Innovation Day.
+And in 2022, we are delighted that there will also be an Adelaide German Week as well as the Australia Week in Munich.

 Follow us and get involved

-We are confident that Brisbane German Week 2020 has again something to offer for everyone.
-In order to stay in touch of the latest updates, we invite you to follow us on social media and come back to the BGW website regularly.
-Share YOUR Brisbane German Week Heimat-experiences with us on social media and tag your photos with #brisbanegermanweek and #bgw20 – we’d love to see you celebrate with us!
-Your memories will be running across our website via live ticker and on our Get Social page during the event.
+We are confident that Brisbane German Week 2023 has something to offer for everyone.
+In order to stay in touch of the latest updates, we invite you to follow us on our social channels and come back to the BGW website regularly.
+Share YOUR Brisbane German Week Heimat-experiences with us on socials and tag your photos with #brisbanegermanweek and #BGW22 – we’d love to see you celebrate with us!
+Your memories will be running across our website via live ticker and on our Get Social page.